 Subscription Model vs. Transaction Model: A Comparison

 No matter what remains the strategy, policy and business model, the end target for every company is the increase in revenue.
-Businesses constantly struggle to find the best revenue model in the quickly changing digital market to maximise profitability and meet customer requests.
+Businesses constantly struggle to find the best revenue model in the quickly changing digital market to maximize profitability and meet customer requests.
 The subscription model and the transaction model are two well-liked approaches that have acquired a lot of popularity lately.
-Both offer advantages and disadvantages, so choosing which to use is essential for organisations.
+Both offer advantages and disadvantages, so choosing which to use is essential for organizations.
 In order to identify which model dominates the market today, in this article, we will discuss the subscription model vs transaction model.

 The subscription business model is based on monetization of the recurring need of customers.
 However, we have written detailed blog posts on the subscription business model.
 So, you can find details regarding the subscription business model on the following link.